-- Pre-retirement Mortality For general employees not covered under Act No. 127, RP-2014 Employee Mortality Rates for males and females adjusted to reflect Mortality Improvement Scale MP-2015 from the 2006 base year and projected forward using MP-2015 on generational basis.
+- Pre-retirement Mortality For general employees not covered under Act No. 127, RP2014 Employee Mortality Rates for males and females adjusted to reflect Mortality Improvement Scale MP-2015 from the 2006 base year and projected forward using MP2015 on generational basis.
 For members covered under Act No. 127, RP-2014 Employee Mortality Rates are assumed with blue collar adjustments for males and females adjusted to reflect Mortality Improvement Scale MP-2015 from the 2006 base year and projected forward using MP-2015 on generational basis.
 As generational tables, they reflect mortality improvements both before and after the measurement date.
 Also, 100% of deaths while in active service are assumed to be occupational only for members covered under Act No. 127. - Post-retirement health mortality: rates, which vary by gender, are assumed for healthy retirees and beneficiaries based on a study of the plan's experience from 2007 to 2012 equal to 92% of the rates from the Uninsured Pensioner (UP) 1994 Mortality Table for Males and 95% of the rates from the UP 1994 Mortality Table for Females.
 The rates are projected on a generational basis starting in 1994 using Scale AA.
-As a generational table, it reflects mortality improvements for both before and after the measurement date.
+As a generational table, it reflects mortality improvements for both before and after the measurement date. - Post-retirement disabled mortality: rates, which vary by gender, are assumed for disabled retirees based on a study of the plan's experience from 2007 to 2012 equal to 105% of the rates from the UP 1994 Mortality Table for Males and 115% of the rates from the UP Mortality Table for Females.
+No provision was made for future mortality improvement for disabled retirees.